 You will need Luggage Tags ONLY on the

-However, if you need to take more than one suitcase, in order to enjoy
+you need to take more than one suitcase, in order to enjoy your cruise, then

 20. Going Cruising—Checklist: It is a good idea to use a checklist to make sure you do not forget anything.
 If you are reading this Checklist online, print a copy.
 Cross off the items AFTER they have been packed, or AFTER they have been done.